tlvince/eslint-plugin-jasmine/docs/rules/no-suite-callback-args.md

-# Enforce that a suites's callback does not contain any arguments
+# Enforce that a suites's callback does not contain any arguments (no-suite-callback-args).

 Jasmine's specs takes an argument, normally called `done`, to enable asynchronous testing.
 However, a suite is only a name or title, and contains